herman-rogers/SoftwareLabNotebook/README.md

-# SoftwareLabNotebook
+# Software Development LabNotebook

 Notes from the software engineering laboratory

+## Who is this for?
+Mostly me - I'm a very forgetful person.
+And anyone else that is curious to my daily process.

 ## What is this LabNotebook for?

 Generally when working my way through software projects I ask a lot of questions and find a lot of answers.
-Over the years - these answers can get lost requiring me to go back to original questions to find the same answers again.
+Over the years these answers can get lost requiring me to go back to original questions to find the same answers again.
 This lab notebook is here to help prevent that.

 It is also important throughout the day to note down ideas about architecture, concepts, and designs of systems